Frequently Asked Questions

 3. How will I know if I am awarded a teacher scholarship?

-- An Initial Certification Document is sent to the school you indicated on your application.
-The school’s financial aid office will certify your eligibility to participate in MTI Scholarship Programs.
+- The financial aid office at the school you indicated on your application will certify your eligibility to participate in the MTI Scholarship Program.

-- Your school must certify your eligibility for the scholarship before an award for either program is determined.
+- Your school must certify your eligibility for the scholarship before an award is determined.
 You will be considered a qualified applicant if ISAC receives a complete application and your school certifies you as eligible for the scholarship.

 - ISAC will notify you, in writing, of your eligibility status.
 You will receive one of the following letters: